getwilds/.github/workflow-templates/README.md

 ![screenshot of deploy preview in a pull request](deploy-preview.png)

 Notes:
+	- The same link to the deploy preview will be used each time you get a deploy preview
+	- The GitHub Action that runs as a result of this workflow template cleans up (deletes) old bot comments so that you don't have a bunch of bot comments with the same link - leaving the latest bot comment in place
 	- Permissions changes
 		- workflow permissions need to be changed for this to work in GitHub repos, but they are set correctly for all WILDS repos by default
 	- Why?
 Good question!
 You can simply link a GitHub repository to Netlify, but that integration doesn't allow .....